Japanese Communist Party

-The party advocates the establishment of a democratic society based on scientific socialism and pacificism.
-It believes this objective can be achieved by working within an electoral framework while carrying out an extra-parliamentary struggle against "imperialism and its subordinate ally, monopoly capital".
-As such, the JCP does not advocate violent revolution and instead proposes a "democratic revolution" to achieve "democratic change in politics and the economy".
-A staunchly antimilitarist party, the JCP firmly supports Article 9 of the Japanese Constitution and aims to dissolve the Japan Self-Defense Forces.
-The party also opposes Japan's security alliance with the United States, viewing it as an unequal partnership and an infringement on Japanese national sovereignty.
+The party at present advocates the establishment of a democratic society based on pacificism.
+It believes that this objective can be achieved by working within an electoral framework while carrying out an extra-parliamentary struggle against "imperialism and its subordinate ally, monopoly capital".
+As such, the JCP does not advocate violent revolution, but rather a "democratic revolution" to achieve "democratic change in politics and the economy".
+It accepts the current constitutional position of the emperor but opposes the involvement of the Imperial House in politics.
+A staunchly anti-militarist party, the JCP firmly supports Article 9 of the Japanese Constitution and seeks to dissolve the Japan Self-Defense Forces.
+It opposes Japan's military alliance with the United States as an unequal relationship and infringement of Japan's national sovereignty.